 Your girl is acting this way because she loves you and needs you, not the opposite!
 As you say, you’re the one who has been there for her all her life and still is in many ways, and now you’re suddenly gone much more.
 Your daughter is going through her first life crisis adapting to the new situation.

 Babies react in different ways when mom (or dad) suddenly starts working.
-Many do the same as your daughter - "punishing" the one who left her, others become extremely attached to that person any time she or he is around.
+Many act the same way as your daughter – “punishing” the one who left her.
+Other babies become extremely attached to that person any time she or he is around.

 Your daughter loves you pretty much more than anything in the world.
 She can’t even choose not to, because you are her mom.

 Try to see her reaction in the light of her little crisis, don’t take it personally and don’t worry.
 This will not affect your long-term relationship in any way, as long as you can stay cool about it.
 Just continue to be there for her and show that you are still around – even if things are not exactly like before.